-In the past year, HIAS and our global partners have worked to provide safety and support to those fleeing war, persecution, and climate catastrophe.
-Advocates and lawmakers in many countries are pushing for asylum laws that ensure people arriving at their borders can access their basic human right to seek protection.
 In the weeks, months, and years to come, HIAS will continue to work together with our local, national, and international partners, as well as our advocates and supporters - like you and your community - to help those who have been forcibly displaced from their homes access their right to pursue safety and rebuild their lives with dignity.

-On Refugee Shabbat, we pause to acknowledge and honor the hard work of pursuing justice, and to recommit our resources moving forward.
-As always, we raise our voices together as a Jewish community to say that we will welcome and protect those seeking safety from violence and persecution.
+On Refugee Shabbat, we pause to acknowledge and honor the hard work of pursuing justice, and to center and strengthen this work moving forward.
+In a world increasingly marked by narrowing pathways for those fleeing danger, we raise our voices together as a Jewish community to say that we will welcome and protect those seeking safety from violence and persecution.
 We hope that you will find these sermon talking points useful as you craft your message to your community for this year's Refugee Shabbat.